Bardin08/X.Serilog.Sinks.Telegram/docs/configuration-options-descriptions.md

 | FiltersOperator | LogFiltersOperator      | Operator used for combining filters.    |
 | Filters         | IImmutableList<IFilter> | List of filters to be applied.          |

+<a name="logfiltersoperator"></a>
+## LogFiltersOperator

+An enumeration that allows choosing a logical operator for combining filters.

+A. And: All filters have to pass.
+B. Or: At least one of the filters has to pass.

 <a name="telegramsinkdefaults"></a>
 ## TelegramSinkDefaults